-Hot bolting is the practice of either removing and replacing or freeing and re-tightening bolts on live piping and equipment.
+Hot bolting, or single stud replacement, is the practice of removing and replacing bolts on live piping and equipment.
 It is an expensive and dangerous procedure that has cost workers’ lives in the past, and every facility needs to exercise the utmost caution when planning and carrying it out.

 For years, and despite the dangers, hot bolting has been seen as a necessary evil to prevent lengthy operational shutdown that threatens a company’s long-term bottom line and economic health.
 At Doxsteel Fasteners, our team has found a way to make it possible for fasteners to last much longer and to know when they will seize so you can schedule maintenance with certainty.
-Our fasteners have a 21 year life expectancy in even the most corrosive environments, and are backed by a five-year no-seize warranty.
+Our fasteners are backed by a five-year no-seize warranty in even the most corrosive environments.
 All these features help us make hot bolting a thing of the past, saving companies time, money, and lives.

 Why do you use Nickel-Cobalt as the alloy for your plating?

 In all of the tests we’ve run and continue to run, Nickel-Cobalt simply outperforms other alloys.
-It has the highest resistance to corrosion we have seen, it can operate in both higher and lower temperatures, and it won’t flake or break out during torquing.
+It has the highest resistance to corrosion we have seen, can operate in both higher and lower temperatures, acts as a barrier to environmental hydrogen, and won’t flake or break out during torquing.
 Our process doesn’t induce hydrogen and the coating maintains a consistently low coefficient of friction.
 Basically, it’s the best alloy we have found for coating critical use fasteners.